 Crystal Cascades is a series of waterholes and waterfalls along Freshwater Creek, near Cairns in Far North Queensland.
-The largest waterhole is under a sheer cliff; the highest point of the cliff is called “No Fear” and locals jump into the water from here.
+The largest waterhole is under a sheer cliff; the highest point of the cliff is called “No Fear” and locals jump into the water from here – which has resulted in a few fatalities.
 The waterfall and creek flows year-round, being fed by a large catchment area.

 A 1.5km paved trail goes past swimming holes and smaller falls, before reaching the largest waterhole and waterfall at the end of the track.